vitelabs/vuilder-docs/vite-basics/network/nodes.md

 ![](./assets/nodes-03.png)

-After registration of the SBP, you may change the reward withdraw address in the following screens.
+After registration of the SBP, you may change the **Reward Withdraw Address** in the following screens.

 ![](./assets/nodes-04.jpg)
 ![](./assets/nodes-05.jpg)